interjaz/WiktionaryMapper/README.md

 Main Features
 -------------
 WiktionaryMapper was designed to handle large XML dumps and uses streaming to read and write data.
 Output object can take any type.
-This was achieved using dependency injection pattern.

 Example output
 --------------